 For more information on other types of naloxone, visit OpiRescue.

 Naloxone can be found online, purchased over the counter, or ordered from most pharmacies and drug stores.
 There is a standing order in Colorado that allows anyone to get naloxone without a prescription, regardless of age.
 Ask the pharmacist and remind them of the standing order if they request a prescription.
-NARCAN® naloxone nasal spray can now be found over-the-counter in stores.
+NARCAN® naloxone nasal spray can now be found over-the-counter in stores like Walgreens and CVS.
 Test strips are harder to find but are becoming increasingly available, especially online.
 If you’re in Denver, you can order naloxone and test strips directly from the county.

 Interested in using Keep The Party Safe handouts and posters in your community?
 Use this form to request materials.